Eyesore123/quiz-react-app/README.md

 * It stores the states so user can go back to previous questions, but there are still some issues with how answer values are stored.

+# Issues

+* Images load slowly so I need to add logic to handle images better